shivanshdave/2020-432/post-class/README.md

 ## Homework 5 (optional) is also due at NOON on 2020-05-04.

 Submit via Canvas.
 Here are the people from whom I have received Homework 5.
+Grades posted to Canvas on this.

 - Hussam Alqahtani
 - Logan Harper
 - Anna Miller
+- Emily Tyszka
+- Gi-Ming Wang

 ## Homework 6 is also due at NOON on 2020-05-04.